Grand Upright Music, Ltd. v. Warner Bros. Records Inc.: Impact on music

 The court case had a major effect on hip hop music.
 Sample clearance fees prohibited the use of more than one or two samples for most recordings, with some mechanical rights holders demanding up to 100% of royalties.
 As each sample had to be cleared to avoid legal action, records such as those produced by the Bomb Squad for Public Enemy, which use dozens of samples, became prohibitively expensive to produce.
 According to Pitchfork, "Overnight it became forbiddingly difficult and expensive to incorporate even a handful of samples into a new beat ...
 Producers scaled back their creations, often augmenting one choice groove with a bevy of instrumental embellishments."

 As a result, interpolation (replaying the requested sample using new instrumentalists, using the newly recorded version and simply paying the songwriters—and not the artist or the label—for use of the composition) became prevalent in the industry, especially in the work of Dr. Dre.
 As early as 1989, Dr. Dre's production was styled around fewer samples per track, studio instrumentation, and sampling artists such as Parliament-Funkadelic who were amenable to having their music sampled.

-"Alone Again" is not available on current releases of Markie's Haircut album.
+"Alone Again" is not available on current releases of Markie's I Need a Haircut album.
 His next album was entitled All Samples Cleared!